 Prior to the Company's 10:1 stock consolidation effective March 8, 2023, there were 2,250,000 Options granted under the Company's Stock Option Plan.
-Post-consolidation, as of September 22, 2023, 225,000 Common Shares have been granted as Options and 161,632 Common Shares are reserved for issuance under the Company's current stock option plan and representing approximately 10% of the outstanding Common Shares.
+Post-consolidation, there were 225,000 Common Shares granted as Options.
+As of the Company's most recently completed financial year, 1,150,269 Common Shares are reserved for issuance under the Company's current stock option plan and in total represent approximately 10% of the outstanding Common Shares.
 See Note (1) below.

-Taking the Company's stock consolidation into consideration, the following table sets forth the Company's compensation plans under which equity securities are authorized for issuance as at the end of the most recently completed financial year being December 31, 2022:
+Taking the Company's stock consolidation into consideration, the following table sets forth the Company's compensation plans under which equity securities are authorized for issuance as at the end of the most recently completed financial year being December 31, 2023: